This page was last updated on 22 June 2020.

 The UKIPO has issued guidance on its operations, confirming that all deadlines falling due after 24 March 2020 are suspended.
-The UKIPO reviewed this, as promised, on 17 April 2020 and again on 7 May 2020 and on 28 May 2020, and has decided to continue the period of 'interrupted days' further.
-It will next be reviewed on 22 June 2020, and the UKIPO will give a minimum of two weeks' notice before ending the suspension (in effect, therefore, this means a suspension until 06 July 2020).
+The UKIPO reviewed this, as promised, on 17 April 2020 and again on 7 May 2020, 28 May 2020 and 22 June 2020, and has now decided to bring the period of 'interrupted days' to an end on 29 July.
+This means that the first normal day of operation at the UKIPO when all interrupted days deadlines will expire will be Thursday 30 July 2020.
 The suspension applies to all time periods in the relevant legislation (including opposition deadlines) and all non-statutory periods specified by UKIPO staff, but does not apply to time periods set out in international IP treaties such as for international trade mark registrations, where the UKIPO is acting as a receiving office.
 Importantly, the UKIPO states in its notice that it does not apply to applications claiming priority from an earlier application in another relevant jurisdiction.
 Accordingly, the UKIPO has reminded applicants to make such priority applications within the normal six-month priority window.
-However, it does say that it is looking into what other legal mechanisms may assist.

 Otherwise, the UKIPO is adapting a number of its existing paper-based processes and has moved to holding hearings remotely (by video and audio technology).
 Most UKIPO hearings prior to the pandemic took place by video link so this is not a significant change.